david0236/Saavedra-Website/README.md

 Welcome to the repository for Saavedra, a company specializing in home remodeling, carpentry, painting, and overall improvement of living spaces.
 This project represents the digital face of Saavedra, showcasing their expertise, services, and helping potential customers connect easily.

 🌐 Live Demo
-The website is deployed at:
+The website is deployed at: https://saavedra.business/
-https://www.saavedra.com (Replace this link with the live URL)

 🚀 Project Overview
 This website was built for Saavedra, a company that transforms houses into dream homes.
 Their services include carpentry, painting, flooring, remodeling, and general home improvement.
 The primary goal of this website is to provide users with an elegant, user-friendly, and responsive platform to learn about the company's services, view past projects, and get in touch.